acidtone/wbdv-winter-2020/materials/dsgn270/days/d01/README.md

     - Single switch entry device

 ### Keys to basic accessibility
-1. Appropriate image alt text usage
+1. Appropriate image `alt` text usage
     - if you want a screen reader to read it, use text that describes what's in the image, not just an image title
     - if not (such as for an icon), leave alt attribute blank or use a CSS image instead
 2. Replace `div` tags with semantic markup such as `nav`, `header`, `main`, `section`, `article`, `aside`, `footer`, etc
-3. Use descriptive link text
+3. Use descriptive link text.
+Example: "click here" is NOT descriptive.
-4. Create high text colour contrast
+4. Create high colour contrast text.
-5. Make text quickly scannable (i.e. for ADHD, memory disabilities)
+5. Make text quickly scannable (i.e. for ADHD, memory disabilities).
+See the above UX section for details on how to do this.
-  - Break up long passages with headings
-  - Use bullet points and numbered lists
-  - Omit needless words
 6. Forms:
     - Use `fieldset` and `legend` tags to provide the purpose and directions for filling out a form
     - `label` your `input` fields